autobrr/autobrr.com/docs/introduction.md

    **NOTE**: Autobrr does nothing with received IRC announcements without at least one action enabled in at least one filter.

-9. Double check the resulting settings so far.
+9. Double-check the resulting settings so far.

    Review all the indexer, download client, and IRC network settings in the autobrr web UI and correct any errors and omissions.
 Ensure that everything but the IRC network